dxAdam/Kernel_Development/virtual_memory/README.md

 ### usage:

-The best way to work with this project is to install Ubuntu 18 on a virtual machine and clone this repo.
-To avoid VM latency I like to SSH into the VM from the hosting desktop and work from there.
+The best way to work with this project is to install Ubuntu 18 on a virtual machine.
+To avoid latency I like to SSH into the virtual machine from the hosting desktop and work from there.

 Once the VM is up and running install git and clone the repo with

 `sudo apt install git`
 `git clone https://github.com/dxadam/Systems_Software/virtual_memory`

-then build the kernel module with
+and build the kernel module with

 `cd virtual memory`
 `make`